Short Term & Independent Programs

 Guatemala: Maternal and Infant Care in the Americas

 NURS 545: Maternal and Infant Care in the Americas is a clinical elective that provides an intensive historical, sociopolitical, and cultural perspective of health and health care delivery in the Americas with a special emphasis on Latin America and the Caribbean.
 Classroom, direct clinical care, and field experiences are designed to provide students with a broad view of the history and culture system of the country of focus.

 The delivery of health care to women and children is explored from a sociopolitical, cultural, clinical, and historical context.
 Service learning experiences are an integral component of this course.
-The course includes 5 seminars on campus and 10-14 days on site in the country of focus.
+The course includes five seminars on campus and 10-14 days on-site in the country of focus.
 Fieldwork in Latin America is offered following the end of the spring semester and before the beginning of Summer Session I after the junior or senior year.
 The country of focus may vary each semester.
 Knowledge of the Spanish language is preferred, but not required.
-Upon completion of the program, students receive one course unit for completion of Nursing 545 (to fulfill their Nursing Elective).
+Upon completion of the program, students receive one-course unit for completion of Nursing 545 (to fulfill their Nursing Elective).

 Mamie Guidera, CNM, MSN

 The study abroad experience at the University of Hong Kong is offered to undergraduate and graduate nursing students following the end of the spring semester and before the beginning of Summer Session I after their sophomore, junior, or senior year.
 Students must enroll in NURS 535: Comparative Health Systems: Hong Kong during the spring semester before their summer experience in Hong Kong.